imranakbarin/Build2Learn/README.md

 flask run
 ```

-### API Available for Chennai Covid-19 Cases, that can be consumed
+### API Available for Chennai Covid-19 Cases, that can be consumed from below end points

 ### Chennai Covid-19 Zone-wise Timeseries(Updated Everyday)